 Story reposted for context

-I can’t even read this BS all the way through.
+I can’t even read this B.S. all the way through.
 It assumes so many wrong presuppositions.
-First, I would argue that we are not on the heels of an economic “expansion”.
-I think unemployment rates are so low because people are not reporting… They stop getting benefits after so many months of filing so once they are done they fall off the list and suddenly when lots of people are unemployed things look unusually good.
-There should actually be a certain amount of turnover.
-This means when things are good unemployment will be artificially higher as people enter and leave the job market faster.
+First, I would argue that we are not on the heels of an economic “expansion.”
+I think unemployment rates are so low because people are not reporting them… They stop getting benefits after so many months of filing, so once the benefit runs out, they fall off the list, and suddenly when lots of people are unemployed, things look perfect.
+There should be a certain amount of turnover.
+When things are good, unemployment will be artificially higher as people enter and leave the job market faster.

-As things seem to be right now I see more help-wanted signs everywhere.
-What I think is concerning is how long I have seen the help wanted sign staying in the same place.
-What does it mean when there are several job openings but no one is filling them?
+As things seem to be right now, I see more help-wanted signs everywhere.
+I think it is how long I have seen the help wanted to stay in the same place.
+What does it mean when there are several job openings, but no one fills them?

-There is more I would touch on than this, but I would rather spend some time thinking about what to do about the situation.
-In this case, it seems obvious to make yourself very indispensable at your job if you have one already.
-It would also in my mind be prudent to start working on alternative streams of income.
-During the last economic downturn, I would say I did pretty well by pursuing alternative means of generating income.
+I would touch on more than this, but I would rather spend some time thinking about what to do about the situation.
+In this case, it seems obvious to make yourself indispensable at your job if you already have one.
+It would also, in my mind, be prudent to start working on alternative income streams.
+During the last economic downturn, I did pretty well by pursuing alternative means of generating income.
 A.K.A.
-I didn’t have a “job”.
+I didn’t have a “job.”

 I wrote this post about

 making extra money to buy land or supplies.
 Original Text